 - Transmission current gear

 - Multisensor data (EVC-A engines)

-The Gateway is equipped with MicroSD card slot intended for firmware updates.
-In the next firmware versions, we plan to add even more data!.
+The Gateway is equipped with a MicroSD card slot intended for firmware updates.
+In the next firmware versions, we plan to add even more data!

 - low cost installation, no extra cables required in most cases;